millermetres/PolOfCodeCrypto/vpn.md

 ### Page Disclaimer:
 **Beware of VPN articles!
 We do not guarantee that those are without purposes other than promoting privacy!**
 **Do not install nor purchase a VPN without a thorough research process!**
+**This page focuses on warning and debunking misinformation related to VPN services**

 ### What is VPN?
 Wikipedia Definition